Skip to main content

 Identify the resources that compose <system name> in support of business processes, including hardware, software, and other resources such as data files.

-[Most organizations usually list the systems/components which support the services they deliver to customers.
-So the servers that run your customer-facing application, developer workstations, etc. You may list ALL systems/components across all business processes, however, most organization do not go into that level of detail.]
+[In this section for the Identify Resource Requirements, most organizations usually list the systems/components which support the services they deliver to customers.
+So the servers that run your customer-facing application, developer workstations, etc. You may list ALL systems/components across all business processes, however, most organizations do not go into that level of detail.]

 STEP 3.
 Identify Recovery Priorities for System Resources